Sangeeth-jay/Sangeeth-jay/README.md

 <div align="center"><h4>👨‍💻 A software developer from Sri Lanka. 🚀</h4></div>

-- 🌱 I’m currently learning React and Laravel
+- 🌱 I’m currently learning MongoDB, Express js, React and  Node js.

 - 👼Also, I am a undergraduate IT student at University of Colombo